ardbytes/tech/work_log/current.md

 - **Engage**: Comment on posts or share on X to connect with the community.
 - **Track Progress**: Note one key takeaway daily to reinforce learning.

-**Next Steps**: After Week 4, repeat the cycle, mixing up the order or exploring archives.
+**Next Steps**: After Week 6, repeat the cycle, shuffling the order or exploring archives.
 Adjust start date as needed.